B-68YashGangwar/javaPractice/README.md

 # javaPractice
-here we work on java basics
+Here we work on java from Basics to pro level.